-Call us today; our team can help you with same-day bankruptcy filing in Maryland courts:
+Call us today for a free consultation; our team can help you with same-day bankruptcy filing in Maryland courts:

 Blackford & Flohr has decades of combined experience with bankruptcy litigation in the District of Maryland’s bankruptcy court.
 We provide comprehensive legal counsel, supplying clients with honest legal advice in filing Chapter 7, Chapter 11 or Chapter 13 bankruptcy.
 In addition, we offer legal representation in 341 meetings and bankruptcy hearings.
 We provide clients with:

 - • Guidance regarding types of bankruptcy filing and which one may be best suited to help you achieve your financial goals

 - • Legal advice regarding difficulties or risks related to your filing

 - • Counsel during the process, explaining various steps, informing you of what to expect and providing regular updates related to the case

 Our firm’s bankruptcy services include: